 Produced in association with Channel Four (UK), AVRO (Netherlands), SA Broadcasting, VRT-CANVAS (Belgium), Corporation for Public Broadcasting (USA), London Production Fund and the BFI.

 World premiere Edinburgh 1998.
 Amsterdam Documentary Film Festival, 1998.
 Berlin International Film Festival 1999: Teddy Bear Award for Best Documentary.
-Best Documentary, Milan Gay Festival, 1999
+Best Documentary, Milan Gay Festival, 1999 and BERLINALE 2019.

 In 1969, the patrons of the Stonewall Inn in New York’s Greenwich Village decided to fight back, transforming a routine police raid into three nights of rioting which marked the beginning of the Gay Liberation movement.
 Before Stonewall examines the historical background to this sudden burst of political energy – from the social experimentation of the Roaring Twenties, to the discovery of the true size of this hidden society during World War II, to the scape-goating of homosexuals during the McCarthy era, to the development of the early homophile rights movement – providing an informative and engaging portrait of the history of homosexual experience in America.